Do Car Dealerships Offer Temporary Insurance?

 Not all dealerships, however, provide temporary car insurance.
 Some dealerships work with a specific insurer to provide temporary coverage on new vehicles, while other dealerships have no in-house insurance system whatsoever.

 Some dealerships call it “drive away” insurance.
-Whatever you call it, it covers your new vehicle in a similar way to any full coverage policy.
+Whatever you call it, it covers your new vehicle similarly to any full coverage policy.
 It may last one week or one month, giving you time to shop around for car insurance for your new vehicle.

 Dealerships Require Proof of Insurance